matheus-delazeri/magento-export/README.md

 After installation a new submenu named `Export Products` will be created at the menu `Catalog` in your admin panel.
 Click in it to enter the module's page.

 Now, you just need to press the button `Export` to generate a .XLSX file, that will be automatically downloaded in yout browser, containing the meaningful informations about the products in your store.

+You can check the `Example Sheet.xlsx` to see which infos are stored.